 The ongoing battle over the proposed war broke out when THE NEW YORK TIMES ran a story in July 2002 detailing an insider’s misgivings over secret plans for the invasion of Iraq and reached a fever pitch after Brent Scowcroft’s WALL STREET JOURNAL column criticized invasion plans.

 Some believe the press was too deferential for too long.
 “Whenever you have a popular president, the news media are hesitant and often inhibited in terms of raising questions about what he says,” states Michael Massing, media critic and contributor to THE NATION.
 On the other hand, WEEKLY STANDARD editor William Kristol claims that “we have had more of a debate about this than most of the major foreign policy choices that [administrations] have faced in recent years.”
 Many have pointed out that President Bush’s speech at the United Nations was at least in part a response to the press’ contribution to the debate.
 The 490-plus pages currently provide a short history, an annotated bibliography, a description of major holdings and a detailed chronology for around 150 media groups.
 Those groups include broadcasters, newspaper and magazine publishers, recording companies, film/video production and distribution groups, and academic/technical publishers.

 There is a broader timeline covering media activity in the West since 1712.
-There are also profiles about some major advertising groups.
+There are also profiles about some major porn groups.
 This site is being developed by Caslon Analytics.
 The Caslon site offers in-depth coverage of intellectual property, online content regulation, internet governance, electronic publishing, privacy and other matters.
 The Analysphere site provides weekly coverage of legal, technological and business developments.
 The Cinetext site, progressively online during 2004, covers the major North American, European and Australasian film studios and the movie business.